Genivia/ugrep/README.md

             behave as fgrep).
     --free-space
             Spacing (blanks and tabs) in regular expressions are ignored.
+    -G, --basic-regexp
+            Interpret pattern as a basic regular expression (i.e. force ugrep to behave as traditional grep).
     -g, --no-group
             Do not group pattern matches on the same line.
 Display the matched line again for each additional pattern match.